Synchronizing Times for $k$-sets in Automata: Non-synchronizing Automata with Large Rendezvous Time

-To further reduce the size of the set, we must map $x_{|A|+1}$ and $a_1$ to the same point.
-To do this, we must move the vertex in position $x_{|A| + 1}$ round through $x_{|A| +2}, x_{|A| +3},\ldots$ until we reach $x_{|X|}$, without moving the second vertex that is currently in $A$ into $X$ as we do so.
+To further reduce the size of the set, we must map $x_{|A|+1}$ and $a_1$ to the same state.
+To do this, we must move the state in position $x_{|A| + 1}$ round through $x_{|A| +2}, x_{|A| +3},\ldots$ until we reach $x_{|X|}$, without moving the second state that is currently in $A$ into $X$ as we do so.